Skip to content

 Why Do I Have Night Sweats

 As integral and usual as sweating is for the human body to regulate its temperature, excess sweating from heat or exhaustion and night sweating are two completely different things.
 While the purpose of both is to cool down the body temperature reading, night sweat can be defined as episodes of excessive sweating or perspiration, mainly occurring while you sleep at night.
+However, do not be mistaken, as night sweats can occur without physical exertion, high surrounding temperatures, or heavy blankets.
+The episodes can even leave one drenched in sweat, requiring a change of clothes and sheets.
+And as an apparent consequence can reduce one’s sleep quality, trigger discomfort, concern partners, etc.

-Though night sweats are pretty standard, often with no severe such implication or reasons, knowing the cause and treating it, besides consulting a doctor, is the only right way to be sure.
+Though night sweats are pretty standard, often with no severe implication or reasons, knowing the cause and treating it, besides consulting a doctor, is the only right way to be sure.
 Let us have a look –

 Common Causes Of Night Sweats And Their Treatment